Fermat's Last Theorem: Subsequent developments and solution

-Separately, around 1955, Japanese mathematicians Goro Shimura and Yutaka Taniyama suspected a link might exist between elliptic curves and modular forms, two completely different areas of mathematics.
-Known at the time as the Taniyama–Shimura conjecture (eventually as the modularity theorem), it stood on its own, with no apparent connection to Fermat's Last Theorem.
-It was widely seen as significant and important in its own right, but was (like Fermat's theorem) widely considered completely inaccessible to proof.
+Around 1955, Japanese mathematicians Goro Shimura and Yutaka Taniyama suspected a link might exist between elliptic curves and modular forms, two completely different areas of mathematics.
+Known at the time as the Taniyama–Shimura conjecture, it had no apparent connection to Fermat's Last Theorem.
+It was widely seen as significant and important in its own right, but was (like Fermat's theorem) considered completely inaccessible to proof.

-In 1984, Gerhard Frey noticed an apparent link between these two previously unrelated and unsolved problems.
-An outline suggesting this could be proved was given by Frey.
+In 1984, Gerhard Frey noticed an apparent link between these two previously unrelated and unsolved problems, and he gave an outline suggesting this could be proved.
 The full proof that the two problems were closely linked was accomplished in 1986 by Ken Ribet, building on a partial proof by Jean-Pierre Serre, who proved all but one part known as the "epsilon conjecture" (see: Ribet's Theorem and Frey curve).
 These papers by Frey, Serre and Ribet showed that if the Taniyama–Shimura conjecture could be proven for at least the semi-stable class of elliptic curves, a proof of Fermat's Last Theorem would also follow automatically.
 The connection is described below: any solution that could contradict Fermat's Last Theorem could also be used to contradict the Taniyama–Shimura conjecture.
-So if the modularity theorem were found to be true, then by definition no solution contradicting Fermat's Last Theorem could exist, which would therefore have to be true as well.
+So if the Taniyama–Shimura conjecture were found to be true, then by definition, no solution contradicting Fermat's Last Theorem could exist, meaning that Fermat's Last Theorem must also be true.

 Although both problems were daunting and widely considered to be "completely inaccessible" to proof at the time, this was the first suggestion of a route by which Fermat's Last Theorem could be extended and proved for all numbers, not just some numbers.
 Unlike Fermat's Last Theorem, the Taniyama–Shimura conjecture was a major active research area and viewed as more within reach of contemporary mathematics.
 However, general opinion was that this simply showed the impracticality of proving the Taniyama–Shimura conjecture.
 Mathematician John Coates' quoted reaction was a common one: